 How can I preserve my fuel until I get to the station?

-3. Turn any electrical equipment off that it non-essential: radio, air-con etc.
+- Turn any electrical equipment off that is non-essential: radio, air-con, heated seats etc.

-4. Keep your windows closed to reduce wind resistance.
+- Keep your windows closed to reduce drag

 - Use the highest gear possible, but not too low either as this will labour the engine